Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Case Study

 \subsubsection{Power Purchase Agreements (PPA's)}

 The second group of energy hedging products considered is a set of renewable PPA's.
 A selection of 9 PPA options was included in the model, representing 4 solar photovoltaic (PV) PPA's and 5 wind PPA's in different locations in metropolitan France.
-Data were obtained for 10 years 2013 to 2022 using the MERRA-2 dataset of Renewables Ninja \cite{Pfenninger2016Long-termData,Staffell2016UsingOutput}.
+Data were obtained for 10 years 2013 to 2022 using Renewables Ninja (\cite{Pfenninger2016Long-termData,Staffell2016UsingOutput}).

+One method for PPA pricing would consider the future value of energy resale on the spot market, bounded below by the Levelised Cost of Energy (LCOE) of the associated generator (\cite{Qorbanian2024ValuationProcurement}).
+If these two factors were sufficient for predicting PPA prices in the market, PPA prices could be modelled in a risk-neutral manner similarly to electricity futures (possibly including additional risk premiums and option-inspired structures such as in \cite{Tranberg2020ManagingAgreements} and \cite{Pombo-Romero2024AssessingPPAs}).

+In practice, PPA's are non-standard and illiquid, and so PPA prices are highly sensitive to difficult-to-model additional factors including but not limited to counterparty risk, negotiating strength and market power, and green regulations (\cite{Mili2025GreenAgreements}).
+PPA prices that are above and below their expected fair market value are possible (i.e., they cannot be assumed to be risk-neutral with respect to the spot market).

-PPA prices are likely to have a variety of influences, such as varying profit margins, risk premiums, and of course the true Levelised Cost of Energy (LCOE) of the associated generator.
-In order to fix PPA prices for the model, first a worst-case LCOE for each site was calculated from the lowest yearly capacity factor (CF), as shown in Table \ref{tab:ppa_prices}.
-The LCOE's were used as a guide to establish a rough ordering of PPA prices, which were then chosen arbitrarily to provide a range of reasonably competitive PPA options at levels coherent with recent average PPA prices reported for the European market (74€/MWh for solar and 100€/MWh for onshore wind \cite{Joinville2023European3Q}).
+In order to fix PPA prices for the model, first a worst-case (highest cost) LCOE for each site was calculated from the lowest yearly capacity factor (CF), as shown in Table \ref{tab:ppa_prices}.
+The LCOE's were used as a guide to establish a rough ordering of PPA prices, which were then chosen arbitrarily to provide a range of reasonably competitive PPA options at levels coherent with recent average PPA prices reported for the European market (\cite{Joinville2023European3Q}).

 A summary of capacity factors and prices for the PPA's used is given in Table \ref{tab:ppa_prices}.
-Their calculated profile transformation costs for the standard demand scenario and historical day-ahead prices from 2013-2022 are also provided.

-The even/odd year separation for in-sample/out-of-sample PPA production scenarios is applied as for the day-ahead scenarios.
+A multivariate normal distribution is obtained from these historical capacity factors, and this is sampled randomly to obtain new capacity factors during scenario generation.